jbeley/docker-loki/README.md

-# docker-loki
+# docker-plaso
-Docker container for loki IOC scanner
+Docker container for plaso supertimlining tool

 ## Building
 The following `make` targets are availible